lionelmace/phpsymfony/README.md

     php bin/console server:run
     ```

+    > If you get a Warning: date_default_timezone_get(), find your php.ini file with the following command: php -i | grep php.ini
+    > And then search for date.timezone and set it to "Europe/Amsterdam".

 1. Open the URL in the browser.
 You should see Welcome to Symphony 3.1.6

 1. Update the PHP version used in two place in the composer.json